msjimc/TransGBViewer/README.md

 ___TransGBViewer___ is designed to aid the visualisation of the different functions of a gene's isoforms, enabling the interpretation of transcript diversity at both the sequence and functional levels.

-By comparing a gene's isoforms, it may be possible to understand the various roles of alternatively spliced transcripts.
+By comparing a gene's isoforms, it should be possible to understand the various roles of alternatively spliced transcripts.
 Each isoform potentially encodes a protein with distinct functions, localisations, or regulatory properties.

 Analysing differences between differentially expressed isoforms may reveal their tissue-specific, developmental, and temporal roles, offering insights into a gene’s function in normal and disease physiology.